Changing history, or How to Git pretty

 git reset HEAD^ will put your pointer back the

 way it was right before your last commit — uncommitted changes and all — giving you a mulligan on staging and committing

 git reset COMMITISH, where

-COMMITISH is any commit, tag or branch name in recent
+COMMITISH is any commit, tag or branch name in recent history.

 You shouldn’t use the “reset and re-commit” method to fix up any commits which have already been published, as you’re guaranteed to give everyone downstream merge conflicts and rage issues.